Technology Management MS

 TMGT 512 - Leadership in Engineering and Technology

-Advanced study of leadership attributes, theories, and concepts within the fields of engineering, construction and technology-intensive enterprises.
+Advanced study of the leadership attributes, theories, and concepts found within the contemporary fields of engineering and commercial construction, and within technology-intensive enterprises.
+Student will be required to conduct extensive reading, research and writing during this course of study.
 Prerequisites: TMGT 595 (or corequisite), or permission of Department Head.

 TMGT 513 - Knowledge Management in Engineering & Technology Organizations